dibyendu1982/gh_search/README.md

 # GitHub Repository Search Tool

-This Python script searches for specific strings across all repositories in the Vacasa GitHub organization and returns the URLs of repositories where the strings are found.
+This Python script searches for specific strings across all repositories in the my-org GitHub organization and returns the URLs of repositories where the strings are found.

 ## Setup